wyattschwanbeck/Skyrim-Alchemy-Ingredient-OCR/README.md

 RUNNING THE PROGRAM:
 Run main.py
 Navigate to the top of your ingredients list and press CTRL+ALT.
-Parsed results will be outputted into Parsed_Character_Ingredients.csv
+Parsed results will output into Parsed_Character_Ingredients.csv